Speeding asset prices meet oncoming savings juggernaut

 Barclays, for example, estimates the shift lower in savings could be worth almost 3 percent of global gross domestic product (GDP) in 10 years, or more than 15 percent of global savings, rising to nearly 6 percent of global GDP in 20 years, or roughly 25 percent of all savings.

-National and regional variations will make some difference but all three of these studies were based on the aggregate world view, blending the behaviour of Western savers - which peaked some years ago - with those in emerging markets, which have kept the glut inflated but where ageing is simply lagging the West.
+National and regional variations will make some difference but all three of these studies were based on the aggregate world view, blending the behavior of Western savers - which peaked some years ago - with those in emerging markets, which have kept the glut inflated but where aging is simply lagging the West.

 Perhaps the strangest aspect of these studies is that they appear almost like a consensus on what appears to be a contrarian view.
 Just how many investors are listening is another matter.